 5. Data Collection

-Once you have decided on your metrics and custom questions, designed your surveys and identified self assessors and peer reviewers, you are ready to collect data.
+Once you have decided on your dimensions and custom questions, designed your surveys and identified peer and self assessors, you are ready to collect data.

 You can distribute a survey to your self assessors and peer reviewers directly from the Culture Counts platform (this is explained in detail in the Platform Guide).

 The Online URL can be shared over email, social media and other digital platforms.
 If your organisation has a box office or CRM and corresponds with audience members and visitors largely via email, this is a simple option for sharing your survey.
 This option allows you to disseminate your survey to a large number of people quickly.
-Online surveys are non-resettable, so they can only be taken once by respondents.
+Online surveys are non-resettable, and can only be taken once by respondents, unless specifically selected otherwise in ‘Advanced Options’.

 Intercept interviews involve staff and/or volunteers from your organisation surveying the public at your event with tablet computers.
 The Interview URL is resettable so that multiple responses can be recorded on a single device.